-Make your mornings sing with these fluffy, homemade blueberry muffins.
-This easy muffin recipe is bursting with juicy blueberries and a little warm spice from nutmeg.
+Make your mornings sing with these fluffy, homemade buttermilk blueberry muffins.
+This easy blueberry muffins recipe is bursting with juicy blueberries and a little warm spice from nutmeg.

-With a homemade muffin mix, these Blueberry Muffins with Buttermilk come together quickly and easily — the best way to start your mornings.
+With a homemade muffin mix, these Blueberry Buttermilk Muffins come together quickly and easily — the best way to start your mornings.
 Serve them alongside Simple Hard Cooked Eggs and a fresh Fruit Tray for an easy breezy start to the day.

 Got blueberries?
 Then you’ll got a great breakfast treat in store: blueberry muffins with buttermilk.
 They’re light and fluffy and dotted with juicy berries.

-The buttermilk gives these muffins amazing lift while the nutmeg adds a little spicy warmth without overpowering the blueberries.
+The buttermilk gives this blueberry muffin recipe amazing lift while the nutmeg adds a little spicy warmth without overpowering the blueberries.
 Great flavor without any hassle — or the long wait at the corner cafe.

 Why Make This